The Top 10 Best Football (Soccer) Teams of All Time

 9. Milan (1988–1994)

-During this 6 year period, AC Milan won the European Cup (Champions League) 3 times, and the Italian League 4 times.
-They dominated European football thanks to a team of world class players, including Paolo Maldini, Marco Van Basten, Ruud Gullit, Frank Rijkaard, and Franco Baresi.
+During the 6-year period from 1988 to 1994, AC Milan won the European Cup (Champions League) three times and the Italian League four times.
+They dominated European football thanks to a team of world-class players, including Paolo Maldini, Marco Van Basten, Ruud Gullit, Frank Rijkaard, and Franco Baresi.

 8. Liverpool (1984)